Time-Varying Multi-Seasonal AR Models: Time-varying multi-seasonal AR processes

-The errors $\varepsilon_t$ can be generalized to have time-varying noise variance, see Section \ref{subsec:update_sigma} and the empirical application in Section \ref{sec:applications}.
+The errors $\varepsilon_t$ can be generalized to have time-varying noise variance; see Section \ref{subsec:update_sigma} and the empirical application in Section \ref{sec:applications}.
 We also assume that the process has a zero mean, but a non-zero time-varying mean $m_t$ can be included in the model.
-We denote this model by TVSAR($\v s, \v p$), where, as before, $\v s = (s_1,\ldots,s_M)$ is a vector with the $M$ seasonal periods and $\v p = (p_1,\ldots,p_M)$ are the corresponding lag orders.
+We denote this model by TVSAR$(p, \v P)_{\v s}$, where, as before, $\v s = (s_1,\ldots,s_M)$ is a vector with the $M$ seasonal periods and $\v P = (P_1,\ldots,P_M)$ are the corresponding seasonal lag orders.

-Time-varying parameter models run the risk of drifting into the non-stable region with explosive behavior during certain time periods, resulting in erratic predictions; see \cite{Doucet2004smoothing} for a discussion in the context of speech data analysis.
-We therefore assume that all polynomials in model (\ref{eq:dynamic_AR}) satisfy the stability conditions at every time period $t$.
-Note that this is an assumption of \emph{local} stability; we do not impose the restrictive assumption of global stationarity with constant parameters as in the Box-Jenkins methodology.
-To enforce local stability in the dynamic AR process, we employ the parameterization described in Definition \ref{def:monahan}.
+To enforce local stability in the dynamic AR process, we employ the parameterization described in Definition~\ref{def:monahan} to each regular and seasonal AR polynomial in \eqref{eq:dynamic_AR}.
+As in the static case, we restrict our attention to the regular AR polynomial, noting that the same mapping applies to the seasonal polynomials as well.

 At each time period $t$, we map the unrestricted time-varying parameters $\v\theta_t = (\theta_{1t},\ldots, \theta_{pt})^\top$ to the time-varying AR parameters $\v\phi_{t}=(\phi_{1t},\ldots,\phi_{pt})^\top$.
-This restriction is imposed on each AR polynomial in \eqref{eq:dynamic_AR}, but we suppress the polynomial index for notational clarity.

-The unrestricted parameters $\v\theta_t$ evolve over time following the dynamic shrinkage process (DSP) recently developed in \citet{kowal2019dynamic}.
-The dynamic shrinkage process is a time series extension of the widely used horseshoe prior \citep{carvalho2010horseshoe}, allowing the parameters to be essentially unchanged for long periods followed by large jumps or potentially persistent periods of rapid change.
+The unrestricted parameters $\v\theta_t$ evolve over time following the dynamic shrinkage process (DSP) prior in \citet{kowal2019dynamic}.
+The DSP is a time series extension of the widely used horseshoe prior \citep{carvalho2010horseshoe}, allowing the parameters to be essentially unchanged for long periods followed by large jumps or potentially persistent periods of rapid change.
 The process for the evolving TVSAR parameters in any given AR polynomial with $p$ lags is